citp/privacy-policy-historical/a/ac/act/activebuilding.com.md

 In the event your personal information is determined to be outdated, incomplete, or inaccurate, you may access and update your information by logging into your RealPage product or service account.
 If you require verification that your requested changes have been completed, and such verification is not readily displayed in your product or service account, you may request confirmation at the email address listed below (See “Contact Us”).

+**California Privacy Rights – “Shine The Light” Requests**

+California Civil Code Section § 1798.83 permits California residents to request certain information regarding our disclosure of personal information to third parties for their direct marketing purposes.
+Your options for making such a request are listed below under “Contact Us.”

 **Privacy Policy Changes**

 As RealPage develops new products and services, updates or expands technologies, and develops new information uses, we reserve the right to update this Privacy Policy as necessary to reflect such changes.
 We recommend that you review this policy periodically for any changes that may have been made.
 Your continued use of RealPage products, services, and websites subsequent to any changes made after your initial consent means that you agree to be bound by those changes.
 The most current version of this Privacy Policy supersedes all previous versions.

 **Contact Us**